Vengababu07/entnt-dental-dashboard/README.md

 Data is stored in LocalStorage

 To see LocalStorage Click on Inspect in Browser -> Applications-> LocalStorage -> localhost

+If you are facing issues while running the project.
+Naviagte to package-lock.json and change reac-scripts to 5.0.1 and then start running again(npm start)